When Zinedine Zidane became a superstar | Goal.com

 It was a shattering defeat for Bordeaux after their Homeric run from the backwaters of the Intertoto Cup group phase all the way to one of the continent’s flagship finals.
 Zidane was voted Player of the Year in France and had the faith of the nation invested in him for the European Championship in England that summer.

+MUNDIAL is a quarterly print magazine dedicated to reminding you why you love football.
+You can buy the next issue here.

-France were tepid – Franz Beckenbauer called their football "lily-livered" – and failed to score in the knockout rounds before the Czech Republic removed them on penalties in the semi-finals.
+France were tepid at Euro 96 – Franz Beckenbauer called their football "lily-livered" – and failed to score in the knockout rounds before the Czech Republic removed them on penalties in the semi-finals.

 To say the least, Zidane’s performance that day was leggy.
 Not only was it his 63rd game of a season that had lasted almost a full year, but he’d also been involved in a car crash just before the tournament that, despite not resulting in serious injury, is far from ideal.